wolveix/satisfactory-server/.github/ISSUE_TEMPLATE/bug_report.md

 - RAM: [e.g. 4GB/16GB] (Linux: `cat /proc/meminfo | grep Mem`)
 - HDD; [e.g. 22GB/251GB (9% used)] (Linux: `df -h`)

+### Logs

+Please provide your **full** container logs.
+Do not link to an external site for them, just upload them as an attachment to your reply.

 ### Additional Context

 Add any other context about the problem here.